ExXTreMe315/clothes-menu/README.md

 ## Planed features
 - reimplement DLC support

+## Nice to know
+- Textures currently always go up to 26, as 26 is the highest possible texture.
+A recalculation and reassignment of the maximum ID is possible but destroys the UI when setting and is therefore not done.

 ## Usage
 - The default key is "K" and can be changed in the client.js at the bottom.